DunklesKaltesNichts/Stationeers/fakebus/Readme.md

 60-65: Set the housing setting at the corresponding pin.
 69: set all Pins
 64102 > set the Housing setting at pin 4 (D3) to 102
 For my light control to select the flow.
-(100: Off, 101: running light, 102: filling light, 103: all on)
+100: all off
+101: running light
+102: filling light
+103: all on
+112: Some lights flash, while others are permanently lit.

 Examples: